-It has been a good year since we updated you on Mumino and his family.
+It has not been a good year since we updated you on Mumino and his family.
 After their flight from Uganda, they encountered several difficulties and they are still awaiting their asylum request to be processed.
 Being a refugee in Uganda has many complications.

 October 2022 – Mumino and his family lived in a rental house in Kampala but were forced to move from there, with the help of SUN, after their location was compromised.
 His wife was abducted twice by her family.
 The first time she bravely managed to escape from them on the way to the Friday Prayer.

-“Google is my baby’s doctor”
+“Google is my baby’s doctor.”

-The youngest child who was born prematurely has needed several doctor and hospital appointments which SUN has helped with.
+The youngest child, who was born prematurely, has needed several doctor and hospital appointments, which SUN has helped with.
 The child is now one and a half years old and has several health issues.
 Currently, they are trying to get her on solid foods but she has allergies and gets sick and loses weight.
 Mumino says they have to consult a doctor every time they try new food but they can’t do that.
 “Google is my baby’s doctor,” Mumino says.

 Refugee status procedure started